-(e) The following are not considered major modifications:
+(5) Except as provided in sections (1), (3), and (4), the following are not major modifications:

-(A) Except as provided in subsection (c) of this section, proposed increases in hours of operation or production rates that would cause emission increases above the levels allowed in a permit and would not involve a physical change or change in method of operation in the source;
+(a), Increases in hours of operation or production rates that would cause emission increases above the levels allowed in a permit but would not involve a physical change or change in method of operation of the source.

-(B) Routine maintenance, repair, and replacement of components;
+(b) Routine maintenance, repair, and replacement of components.